 The Irish American Alliance has been in existence since 1990.
 We currently have approximately three hundred active members, primarily from the Chicago area, particularly the South Side and the South Suburbs.
 Our club is a non-profit social club and we have an affiliated Charitable Corporation.
 The Charitable Corporation has engaged in a number of charitable activities through the years, and is holding a fund for the establishment of an Irish American Retirement Home.
 The retirement home project has moved in “fits and starts” through the years and is presently classified as a “long term goal”.
 We hold monthly meetings for Officers and Trustees, and quartly meetings for Members.
 Membership also includes our quarterly newsletter.
 The club sponsors activities and events which interest our members.

-4626 N Knox Ave
+4626 N Knox Ave, Chicago

 The Irish American Heritage Center in Chicago is a vibrant cultural hub dedicated to preserving and celebrating Irish and Irish American heritage.
 Offering a range of programs, events, and spaces, including live music, literature, and dance, the center fosters community engagement and cultural pride.

-3188 N Elston Ave
+3188 N Elston Ave, Chicago

 The Wolfhound Bar & Kitchen brings a fresh, modern edge to the traditional Irish pub scene.
 With creative spins on classic dishes, a thoughtful craft beer lineup, and a welcoming, no-fuss vibe, it’s a great spot for everything from brunch to late-night pints.
 The atmosphere is cozy but lively — the kind of place that feels like home, even on your first visit.

-1 E Erie St
+1 E Erie St, Chicago

 Trinity Irish Dance Company, founded in 1990 by choreographer Mark Howard, is the pioneering force behind progressive Irish dance.
 Renowned for its innovative blend of power and grace, TIDC empowers female dancers and continually reshapes the art form, celebrating 35 years of groundbreaking performances.

-Shift is growing around the world.
-You can submit Irish events right now, and if your local pub, club or organization isn't on Shift yet, add it below.
+If your local pub, club or organization isn't on Shift yet, add it below.

-© 2025 Privacy Policy
+© 2026 Privacy Policy